-And, while there are dozens of other strange roadside attractions in PA that I have yet to visit, I thought I’d take a minute and share the 10 strangest that I’ve come across so far.
+And, while there are dozens of other strange roadside attractions in PA that I have yet to visit, I thought I’d take a minute and share a few of the strangest that I’ve come across so far.

-The Haines Shoe House in York County
+The Haines Shoe House in York

 Without a doubt, one of the strangest and most popular roadside attractions in PA has to be the Haines Shoe House.
-Located along Route 30 west of York, the Shoe House has been drawing curious stares since it was completed in 1949.
+Located along Route 30 east of York, the Shoe House has been drawing curious stares since it was completed in 1949.

 The Shoe House was built as an advertisement for a local shoe company and never served as more than a temporary residence.